KILL THE NOISE

 Organizations have limited time for user phishing awareness programs, so each educational activity must count.
 Without input from security analysts, awareness managers don’t know which threats to educate users on, which leaves gaps in training and can lead to security incidents.

-Support programs that condition employees to report active threats.
+Support programs that condition employees to recognize phishing emails and report active threats.
 When employees learn through phishing simulations and other awareness activities, they supply valuable intelligence to security teams.
 Do your part: keep the awareness team up to date on phishing threats your analysts see.

 Build a Strong Phishing Defense in a Tight Talent Market